GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 [2]: #example_file

 remote.NAME.replicationDelay
-:	Number of seconds to wait before scheduling a remote push
+:	Time to wait before scheduling a remote push operation.
+Setting
-	operation.
-Setting the delay to 0 effectively disables the delay, causing the push to start as soon as possible.
+	the delay to 0 effectively disables the delay, causing the push to start as soon as possible.

 	This is a Gerrit specific extension to the Git remote block.

 	By default, 15 seconds.

 remote.NAME.replicationRetry
-:	Number of minutes to wait before scheduling a remote push
+:	Time to wait before scheduling a remote push operation previously
-	operation previously failed due to an offline remote server.
+	failed due to an offline remote server.

 	If a remote push operation fails because a remote server was offline, all push operations to the same destination URL are